-The primary purpose of the Office of Student Financial Aid is to provide financial assistance to students who, without such aid, would be unable to attend college.
-Financial aid is money awarded to assist students and parents in paying for the cost of education.
+The primary purpose of the Office of Student Financial Aid is to provide financial assistance for students to attend college.
+Financial aid is funds awarded to assist students and parents in paying for the cost of education.
 Students apply for need-based, and some non-need based, financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-Students should complete the FAFSA at www.fafsa.ed.gov immediately after January 1st.
+Students should complete the FAFSA at www.fafsa.ed.gov immediately after October 1st.
 There is no processing fee and all students are encouraged to complete the form.
-NC A&T's school code is 002905.
-The University's priority filing deadline is March 1st.
-Students who miss the deadline may still complete the FAFSA.
+N.C.
+A&T's school code is 002905.
+The university's priority filing deadline is December 1st.
+Students who miss the deadline are encouraged to still complete the FAFSA.